Aaronchangyr/UoS_Jubilee_Sports_Centre_Court_Automated_Booking/README.md

 #### Windows:
 ***
 1. Download [puppeter][Puppeteer-url] and [node.js][Node.js-url].
+2. Create a file and name it "court-booking".
-2. Download the autobook.js and autobook.bat from the git.
+3. Download the autobook.js and autobook.bat from the git into the file.
-3. Open the autobook.js file with editor and change your name and password.
+4. Open the autobook.js file with editor and change your name and password.
     <details><summary>CLICK ME</summary>
     <p>